Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 If you own a buy to let outright, the rental income received will be all yours.
 Furthermore, if you sold the property towards the end of the term, you’re likely to make a capital gain.

 You may also be able to switch from an interest-only to a repayment mortgage.
-Doing so can provide you with a long-term investment that you could pass down to children and family.
+Doing so can provide you with a long-term investment that you could pass down to children.

 Advantages of a buy to let repayment mortgage

 - You’ll own the property outright at the end of the mortgage term